edudepetris/devnotes-site/README.md

+## 💭 Use case

-💭 My use case: every time I start a project, I create a folder with a file `devnotes/notes.md` where I keep all daily work notes or things that I will need (credentials, remainder, chunks of code ...).
+Every time I dive into a project, I create a folder and a file `devnotes/notes.md` at the root of the project, where I keep notes like credentials, remainder, chunks of code and more.
+Finally, I ignore the folder (gitignore) to avoid push it.

-I've tried Apple Notes, Google Keep, and so on, but I've noticed that keeping the notes along with my project (codebase), it's 💯 faster, easier to use and navigate, it's as simple as open the notes.md file with your favorite text editor.

-Also, I've noticed that using it as `.md` gives me highlight code and easy to export as HTML if I need to read, 💯 better than plain text.
+## Solution

-💡 As I continue doing these processes manually, why not create a CLI tool that creates this structure for me 🤷‍♀️.
-Born Devnotes CLI
+As I continue doing this process manually, why not create a CLI tool that creates this structure for me 🤷‍♀️.
+Born [Devnotes CLI](#devnotes-cli)

-💡 Sometimes I have the same project on different laptops.
+Sometimes I have the same project on different laptops.
 Why not push the "notes.md" to a kind of cloud 🤷‍♀️.
-Born Devnotes dashboard.
+Born [Devnotes](#dasboard).

+## Benfits
+I've tried Apple Notes, Google Keep, and so on, but I've noticed that keeping the notes along with my project (codebase), it's 💯 faster and easier to use, it's as simple as open the notes.md file with your text editor.

+Also, using it as `.md` gives me highlight code and easy to export as HTML if I need to read, 💯 better than plain text.

-### CLI
+# Devnotes CLI

 * Installing using brew (recommended)
 ```console